mehnajafi/EMVC/README.md

 # EMVC

+Code Title: Error-Robust Multi-View Clustering

-Source code of our paper titled "Error-Robust Multi-View Clustering", IEEE Big Data 2017.
+This package contains a MATLAB implementation of the algorithm presented in the paper titled "Error-Robust Multi-View Clustering" by Mehrnaz Najafi, Lifang He and Philip S. Yu, Accepted to the IEEE Big Data Conference, 2017.

+For queries, please contact Mehrnaz Najafi mnajaf2@uic.edu.

+Requirement:

+This code requires Feature Normalization and Proximal Operator for Nuclear Norm.